If equity in Washington is about bridging opportunity gaps and reducing disparities, can equity efforts include concern for boys and men?

 Gender equity can include boys and men’s issues

 Washington is a caring and progressive state.
 We should be the first in the nation to extend our commitment to gender equity to include boys and men’s struggles.
-We should also pass pending bipartisan legislation that would create a state commission on boys and men (view the video for the grassroots campaign).
+We should also pass pending bipartisan legislation that would create a state commission on boys and men.
+(View the 3-minute video of the grassroots campaign.)

 “Everyone in Washington has full access to the opportunities, power, and resources they need to flourish and achieve their full potential.” — vision statement, Office of Equity